manvendrasingh09/Codes/README.md

 # Codes
-Codes that I did in college
+In this repository all the programs that I did during my college years are present.